LogoLiterature: FR80 Reports

 All software for the FR80 is supplied in binary object program format only.
 Making changes requires decompilation of the binary program followed by break-out patches.
 The III software runs as stand-alone programs because the FR80 has no operating system or run time support package.
 Run time errors usually crash the machine.
 The primitive architecture of the III-15 CPU means that it cannot trap bad instructions or write-protect parts of store.
 There is neither software or hardware protection for the vulnerable analogue side of the FR80, particularly the CRT which is very expensive to replace.

 All III software has been designed to run in an 8K machine and no disc.
-To squeeze it into such a small store, the software is coded entiely in Assembler.
+To squeeze it into such a small store, the software is coded entirely in Assembler.
 The software is poorly designed, badly coded and unreliable.

 The number of lines of patched code exceeded the size of the code that it was patching.
-ACL put about 3 manyears of effort into patching III software before the decion was made to rewrite it completely.
+ACL put about 3 manyears of effort into patching III software before the decision was made to rewrite it completely.

 DRIVER